-This page houses helpful links and resources for you and your community as you seek to practice greater mindfulness in your ministry.
+This page houses helpful links and resources that have been meaningful for me.
+Perhaps you’ll find them helpful, too.
 I am always adding new ones as I learn about them, so if you have a suggestion, let me know.

 The Foundation for New Monasticism & InterSpirituality- I commend this resource to you, the ongoing work began by Rory McEntee, Netanel Miles-Yepez, and Adam Bucko.